a-elshennawy/learn-react/src/PlayWrightTesting/README.md

-1- npm init playwright@latest to install and initialize setup it will : a- sets up a Playwright configuration file (playwright.config.js). b- creates a basic example test. c- downloads the browser binaries necessary to run your tests. d- adds a test script to your package.json file
+1- npm init playwright@latest to install and initialize setup it will : a- sets up a Playwright configuration file (playwright.config.js). b- creates a basic example test. (we deleted it) c- downloads the browser binaries necessary to run your tests. d- adds a test script to your package.json file